pairshaped/curlingio-docs/docs/club-management/leagues.md

 ## Who Purchased a League or Competition?

 You can click the **Purchases** link next to one of your existing leagues or competitions.
 It will take you to our reports session filtered by the league or competition.
-This will show you all of the registrations for it.
+This will show you all of the purchases for it.

 ![Purchased](/img/docs/club-management/shared/purchased.png)